Kansas Court Records

 - Third-party sites

-The process of obtaining copies of divorce records in Kansas varies from county to county.
-Requesters can send requests to the Kansas Department of Health and Environment’s (KDHE) office of vital statistics by mail or by telephone.
-A completed Application for Certified Copy of Kansas Divorce Certificate should be signed by handwriting and submitted to the Office of Vital Statistics.
+However, obtaining copies of divorce records in Kansas varies from county to county.
+Record seekers may send requests to the Kansas Department of Health and Environment's (KDHE) office of vital statistics by mail or by telephone.
+A completed Application for Certified Copy of Kansas Divorce Certificate should be signed by hand and submitted to the Office of Vital Statistics.

-Eligible persons can also make record requests at the district court in the county where the divorce was filed or finalized.
-This can be done via phone calls, mail, online, or in person.
+Alternatively, eligible persons may make record requests at the district court in the county where the divorce was filed or finalized.
+This may be done via phone, mail, online, or in person.

-Obtaining divorce records from third-party sites can be in any format.
-It may be incomplete or standard depending on the reputation of the vendor.
+Obtaining divorce records from third-party sites may be in any format.
+Depending on the vendor's reputation, it may be incomplete or standard.

-Individuals may be required to pay administration, dupliction, or research fees which varies among different custodians.
-Copies of the record can be certified or uncertified.
-Certified records can be used for legal or formal purposes while uncertified copies are mainly used for informational purposes.
+Individuals may be required to pay administration, duplication, or research fees, which vary among different custodians.
+Copies of the record may be certified or uncertified.
+Certified records are often required for legal or formal purposes, while uncertified copies are mainly used for informational purposes.

-There are certain non-negotiable requirements to get access to the divorce records from the Clerk of Kansas Court.
-These requirements are;
+There are certain non-negotiable requirements to get access to the divorce records from the Clerk of the Kansas Court.
+These requirements are:

 - The requester's name should be listed on the divorce certificate.